 One of the most aesthetically appealing batsmen in world cricket is born

 Not satisfied with just breaking records, Sachin Tendulkar set a well-nigh ungettable one.
-In Centurion against South Africa, with India batting to save the match after conceding a 484-run first-innings lead, Tendulkar hit his 50th Test century, bringing his 2010 tally to seven.
+In Centurion against South Africa, with India batting to save the match after conceding a 484-run first-innings lead, Tendulkar hit his 50th Test century, bringing his tally for the year to seven.
 What was nearly missed in the frenzy surrounding his incredible achievement was Rahul Dravid crossing the 12,000-run milestone.
-But despite these feats India lost the Test by an innings after Jacques Kallis scored his maiden double-century.
+Despite these feats India lost the Test by an innings after Jacques Kallis scored his maiden double-century.

 A change of ball led to one of the most sensational Test debuts of all time.
 According to the Wisden Almanack, left-arm seamer John Lever had "no particular reputation as a swinger", but his 7 for 46 for England in Delhi dismissed India for 122 - this after he hit 53 in his first Test innings.
 England won by an innings on their way to an unexpected series victory.

 Birth of Indian Test wicketkeeper Nayan Mongia, who made 107 dismissals in 44 Tests but will probably be remembered more for off-the-field controversies.
-He had been dropped from the India team for apparently not trying to win a match, suspended after showing dissent at an umpiring decision, and banned after suspicions of being involved in the match-fixing crisis of the late 1990s.
+He had been dropped from the India team for apparently not trying to win a match, suspended after showing dissent at an umpiring decision, and named in the match-fixing scandal of the late 1990s, but exonerated eventually.
 A natural behind the stumps, Mongia's quick reflexes were often tested while standing up to Anil Kumble - a job he did far better than his contemporaries.
-Used often as a makeshift opener, his notable performance came against Australia in 1996, when he scored a match-winning 152 in Delhi.
+Used often as a makeshift opener, his most notable performance came against Australia in 1996, when he scored a match-winning 152 in Delhi.